clowdr-app/clowdr/services/playout/README.md

 1. Install npm packages: `npm i`
 1. `cp .env.example .env`
 1. Configure your `.env` file according to the embedded instructions.
 You will need various outputs from the AWS CDK deployment.
-1. Run the `Single -- GraphQL Codegen` task in VSCode and select `service-playout` to generate the GraphQL query code (Hasura must be running when you do this).

 Now return to the main README.